 – $20/user/month (for larger teams)

 The Box is a cloud storage option that is focused on business needs.
-It offers excellent collaboration options, integrates with Microsoft Office and Google, and has top security features; two-factor authentication and project management are included, note-taking also.
+It offers excellent collaboration options seen in software solutions like Smartsheet, integrates with Microsoft Office and Google, and has top security features; two-factor authentication and project management are included, note-taking also.
 Private Key management is a feature that you have to pay extra.

 Box allows you to directly edit and collaborate from their software, and it has the option to edit spreadsheets or text directly from your mobile device.